-The option period is the number of days – generally 5 to 10 – a buyer and seller agree upon for the buyer to have a home inspected, find issues, and get quotes to have the problems fixed.
-The buyer pays the seller an option fee (which is negotiable).
+That’s why the option period is perhaps the most important phasewhich is negotiable).
 Within the option period, a buyer can amend his offer, requesting repairs for the problems he wants the seller to fix.

 It is important to know that the option period can be extended, which is critical if the home inspector has requested further evaluation by licensed professionals.
 A home inspection does not cover all items and components of your home.
 Other specialists, like electricians, plumbers, and HVAC professionals have special training and equipment that may be needed to uncover additional (often expensive) defects.

 The option period is the time that – as a home buyer – you can make sure your investment is sound.
 It gives you enough time to “sleep on it” so to speak, and make sure the decision you’re about to make is a good decision, the right decision for you, as a home buyer.
 A home is one of the most expensive purchases that you will most likely make in your lifetime.
 So, in order to give you, the home buyer, the time to make the proper decision, many States require an option period.

 5 Steps to Optimize Your Option Period

 Just like many other decisions during the home buying process, you should take your time and make sure that you use the home buyer’s option period to your advantage.
 Don’t just sit around and think about it, though.
 Here are 5 steps to make the most of your option period: